unegma/unegma-legal/Ts&Cs.md

 ## Termination
 Any deviations from the agreed scope may require renegotiation or termination of this Agreement.
 The Provider requires payment for all work done up to the point of termination.

+## Contract Updates
+The Provider may periodically update their Terms and Conditions of Service, any new updates will be visible to Clients and tagged with a new version number.
+Any new Terms and Conditions of Service will only apply to an existing Client should the Client be content to sign a new version of the document.

 ## Governing Law
 This Agreement is governed by the laws of England and Wales.
 It cannot be transferred without the Provider's consent.